SARCOIDOSIS AND THE LIVER

 However treatment with corticosteroids may be necessary for advanced cases.
 This can improve liver function tests and help alleviate symptoms.
 The optimal duration of corticosteroids is unclear.
 All patients with cirrhosis should be referred to a liver specialist or gastroenterologist.

-Liver transplantation is a valid option in patients with advanced liver disease.
+Liver transplantation is a valid option for patients with decompensated liver disease (e.g. development of ascites, Hepatocellular carcinoma (HCC), variceal bleeding).

 Related content from SarcoidosisUK: